zoroqi/srid.ca/neuron-v1.md

 ![Cerveau wikilink demo](./static/cerveau-wikilink-compl.gif)

 Finally, neuron allows **arbitrary title** in the note filename.
 For example, you can start writing a note saved in the file `Neuron v1.0 released.md`, and link to it from other notes as `[[Neuron v1.0 released]]`.
 This is called a [title ID](https://neuron.zettel.page/id.html).
-The title of the note is automatically inferred from this filename, unless of course you explicitly specify one in the body of the note.
+The title of the note is automatically inferred from this filename, unless of course you explicitly specify one in the body of the note (which title ID obviates).

 ## Git-like CLI